-Explore one of the leading maritime collections in the world at the Maritime Museum
+Explore one of the leading maritime collections in the world

-Tour a brewery, and sample a selection of great beers at Brouwerij ’t IJ
+Tour a brewery and sample great beers

 Oostelijke Eilanden is also home to some of the most interesting cultural hubs in the city.
-The Pakhuis de Zwijger is a buzzing building with an extensive schedule of design sessions, presentations, movie screenings, think tanks and talk shows, all actively contributing to societal issues in the city.
+Pakhuis de Zwijger is a buzzing building with an extensive schedule of design sessions, presentations, movie screenings, think tanks and talk shows, all actively contributing to societal issues in the city.
 Similarly, at Mezrab, you can expect a programme full of music, comedy, literature, storytelling and various stage performances – not to mention short courses in acting and storytelling.

 Shop for Dutch design

 Anyone seeking a bit of home inspiration or unique made-in-Amsterdam gifts should check out Pols Potten on KNSM Eiland.
 The Dutch design store was once known for ceramics and glassware but has since branched out into a broad range of interior design and lifestyle products.
 Visitors to their warehouse showroom will encounter a revolving collection of quirky items and décor by various local artists and designers, sure to add a bit of originality to any living room.

 Anyone looking for a place to stay in the Oostelijke Eilanden has several excellent options.
 The Lloyd Hotel - opened in 1921 as a boarding house for emigrants heading to South America - offers 1-to-5-star comfort to suit all budgets.
 There’s also an ongoing schedule of exhibitions, talks and events, and some good food to boot.
 Alternatively, the stunning Hotel Jakarta is a fully energy-neutral hotel complete with a swimming pool and wellness spa, a seafood restaurant surrounded by a tropical garden and a spectacular sky bar for Asian bites and spicy cocktails.